echyn/echyn.github.io/research.md

 17. Does Gifted Education Work? (with David Card and Laura Giuliano).

-18. The Effects of Racial Segregation on Intergenerational Mobility: Evidence from Historical Railroad Placement (with Kareem Haggag and Bryan Stuart).
+18. [The Effects of Racial Segregation on Intergenerational Mobility: Evidence from Historical Railroad Placement](https://www.nber.org/papers/w30563) (with Kareem Haggag and Bryan Stuart).
+NBER Working Paper #30563.

-19. The Long-Run Effects of Residential Racial Desegregation Programs: Evidence from Gautreaux (with Robert Collinson and Danielle Sandler)
+19. The Long-Run Effects of Residential Racial Desegregation Programs: Evidence from Gautreaux (with Robert Collinson and Danielle Sandler).

 **Other Academic Publications**